Respected Boston Arrest Lawyer – Arrests, Warrants & Probable Cause

 If you are arrested, law enforcement has a duty to inform you of your rights.
 This is accomplished by way of the Miranda warning, which essentially states (with some variation depending on the jurisdiction):

 - You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.
 Do you understand these rights as I have read them to you?

 Exercising these rights is one of the most important things you can do if you are ever arrested.
 Though it may be tempting to try to explain what occurred, any statements you make could be misconstrued as admissions of guilt or may be used to gather condemning evidence against you.
 Remain silent and demand an attorney.
 Involving a legal professional will help ensure that you have someone on your side.
 Law enforcement officers are not there to help you – they are looking for ways to put you behind bars.
-Call an attorney and make sure your interests are protected.
+Call our Boston arrest attorney and make sure your interests are protected.

 You are in a precarious position, and the steps you take now may directly impact any future criminal charges and even the outcome of your case.
 Contact us at Keegan Law today to get guidance from our proven Boston arrest lawyer.
 Our team includes former police officers and a former prosecutor.